-|Developing Our People||- Staff turnover rate|

-I think we can do a bit better for our KPIs in the 'Industry' and 'People' space - let me know in the comments if you've seen any really good KPIs that cover this.
-But overall, these KPIs have been a huge part of helping us to implement our strategy.

-One final point: You need to update progress of your KPIs at least once per month, or you risk quickly losing focus on them.
-Spend the time now as part of your strategic planning process to figure out how to get access to the stats/data that you need.
+Developing Our People||- Staff turnover rate| > > I think we can do a bit better for our KPIs in the 'Industry' and 'People' space > - let me know in the comments if you've seen any really good KPIs that cover > this.
+But overall, these KPIs have been a huge part of helping us to implement > our strategy. > > One final point: You need to update the progress of your KPIs at least once per > month, or you risk quickly losing focus on them.
+Spend the time now as part of > your strategic planning process to figure out how to get access to the > stats/data that you need.